Don Krudop, DMAProfessional in Residence, Performing Arts & MusicAssociate Director of Choral Activities757.firstname.lastname@example.org

 Dr. Don Krudop was born and raised in Mendham, NJ.
 He left the Garden State to study Music Education at Shenandoah University in Winchester, VA, moved to Virginia Beach upon graduating, and has remained at the beach for his entire teaching career.

-In addition to leading the music program at Regent, Krudop is the artistic director of the Virginia Beach Chorale, an 80-voice community choir based in the resort city.
+In addition to leading the music program at Regent, Krudop is the associate director of the Virginia Beach Chorale, an 80-voice community choir based in the resort city.
 Founded in 1958, it’s southeastern Virginia’s longest-tenured performing arts ensemble.

 Krudop holds a Doctor of Musical Arts in Music Education, Master of Music in Conducting and Bachelor of Music Education from Shenandoah University and a Master of Education in Administration from Regent.
 While at Shenandoah, he studied conducting with Grammy award-winner Robert Shafer.
 Krudop was also was honored to participate in Robert Shaw’s Carnegie Hall Choral Workshop.